J-Souffle/KulitEcommerce/README.md

 - [ ] Fix logo displayed on navbar
 - [ ] Checkout Page bug (duplicate items)
 - [ ] mobile support
+- [ ] Add a thank you screen for purchasing
+- [ ] Style it different from the original website (https://minimalist-e-commerce.vercel.app/) (make it more filipino)

 # KulitEcommerce